 The following signs and symptoms of lung cancer may also be caused by many other conditions and are not specific to lung cancer.
 Talk to your doctor if you have any of the following:

 The tumor can block off an airway and interfere with breathing.
 When an airway is blocked, mucus trapped in the lung may become infected, resulting in pneumonia.
-Lung cancer can also cause fluid to build up in the space between the lungs and the ribs.
-This compresses the spongy lung tissue so that the air sacs can’t fill with air, causing shortness of breath.
+Lung cancer can also cause fluid to build up in the space between the lungs and the ribs, causing shortness of breath.

 - A cough that gets worse or does not go away

 - Coughing up blood

 - Breathing trouble, such as shortness of breath

 - New A whistling-type noise that may occur while breathing because of narrowing of the small airways of the lungs when you breathe